 A total of 19 artifacts were recovered during the Stage 2 archaeological assessment.
 The tables below provide a breakdown of artifact type and frequency by the location they were recovered from.
 This is followed by a discussion of the artifact types and analysis of the assemblage.
-Artifact plates can be seen in Images 10 to 11.
+Artifact plates can be seen in Images 17 and 18.